rvalenzuelar/VITAS/README.md

 Installation
 ----------------

 Copy the repository to your local computer (for example to your home folder).
-Then, within the vitas folder call `./start_plotting` with the options described in the help menu.
+Then, within the `VITAS` folder call `./start_plotting` with the options described in the help menu.

 There are several python modules that are required: